 While the work was completed in March 2015, the collaboration was maintained throughout the end of their respective mandates.

-Stress Test and Contingencies Work Party - Work Area 4
+Work Area 4: Stress Test and Contingencies Work Party

 A final area of focus was on the identification the main stress tests and contingencies that the CCWG-Accountability would use to test the proposed mechanisms and solutions, once elaborated.